The Fintech Marketing Playbook

 - Foster an entrepreneurial culture in your team to move faster and stay on top of change

-- The three pillars of challenger FS marketing with specific examples for each
+- The four pillars of challenger FS marketing with specific examples for each

 - Advice from leading challenger FS CMOs and entrepreneurs